Peace Wall Belfast

 In 2008, the possibility of removing the walls was discussed and in 2011, Belfast City Council agreed to develop a strategy regarding the removal of the walls.
 Although a study indicated that 69% of residents believed that the peace walls should not be removed due to the continuing possibility of violence, several initiatives led by local communities resulted in the opening of a number of interface structures for a trial period.

 In January 2012, the International Fund for Ireland launched a Peace Walls funding programme in an effort to support local communities to begin working on tearing down the peace walls.
 In May 2013, the Northern Ireland Executive committed to the removal of all peace lines by mutual consent by 2023.

 According to the Guardian, a secret report conducted by the Northern Irish government criticized the speed with which walls, gates and fences were being constructed in Belfast to separate Catholics and Protestants.
 The report claimed that the walls created an “atmosphere of abnormality” in the city.

 Recently, Jonny Byrne, a lecturer in politics at the University of Ulster, likened the Peace Walls to the Berlin Wall by saying, “The Berlin Wall had to come down for Berlin to be normalised.
 We have normalised Belfast without taking down the walls.”

 North Belfast witnessed some of the worst violence during The Troubles.

-Some efforts to restore mobility between both sides of the fences has worked since in 2011 a “peace gate” was installed in the iron fence of Alexandra Park.
+Some efforts to restore mobility between both sides of the fences have worked since in 2011 a “peace gate” was installed in the iron fence of Alexandra Park.

 “The difficulty in any peace wall conversation is that a lot of the initial conversations revolve around a sense of loss.
 What will I lose?’ asks Ian McLaughlin of the Lower Shankill Community Association.